Lucatese/cart253/exercises/i-like-to-move-it/README.md

-# Template p5 project
+# Move it exercise

-This is the README file for the entire project.
-For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.
+This is an exercise where I had multiple shapes moving randomly and some would increase/decrease in sizes.
+The user can interact by moving the mouse to change the shade/color of the circle and change how big/small it becomes.